ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/README.md

 The weather section is designed to be clean and informative.
 Certain cards - like weather warnings, earthquake alerts, and volcano warnings - remain hidden unless there’s an active event (depending on your local integration).
 The rest of the display includes [detailed weather data](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/blob/main/assets/Notification%20Page%20-%20Weather%20Tab), rainfall, UV index, wind conditions, lunar information, and a live radar map, giving me a complete view of current and upcoming conditions.

 **Individual room page** provides detailed controls and status information specific to that space.
-At the top, it displays the [current temperature, room presence, and the last seen timestamp](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/blob/main/assets/Individual%20Room%20Page%20-%20Room%20Summary) from the occupancy sensor.

-Below that, there are [light controls](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/blob/main/assets/Individual%20Room%20Page%20-%20Lights%20%26%20Switch%2C%20including%20navigation%20and%20script), including both slider and button cards, allowing for easy brightness adjustment and quick toggling.

-Next to the lighting section, there’s a [Climate Control panel](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/blob/main/assets/Individual%20Room%20Page%20-%20Climate%20Card) that lets me manage the room’s temperature settings, select operation modes, and view the thermostat’s daily runtime.
-It also shows the current humidity level for that room, including how long the runtime of the climate for the day.

-On the right side, two conditional cards appear only when a [door or window is open](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/blob/main/assets/Individual%20Room%20Page%20-%20Open%20Door%20and%20Open%20Windows), helping highlight important changes at a glance.

-Finally, a [Media Card](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/blob/main/assets/Individual%20Room%20Page%20-%20Media%20Card) sits inside the pop up card, providing quick access to audio or video playback within the room.
+You can check the room example [here](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/blob/main/assets/Individual%20Page%20Example).
+It has buttons to control automation, boolean on the top, lights control, climate controls, and door/window status.

 ***